 The SensorPush app is one of the most user-friendly on the market.
 It’s very straightforward to connect with the sensors, create alerts and view the data history.
 However, having to organize the additional WiFi Gateway and a mobile hotspot might be too much of a hassle for some users.
 If that doesn’t bother you and you’d like to add multiple temperature monitors in your RV, then the SensorPush will be the most cost-effective solution for doing so.

-Both devices have user-friendly apps and provide reliable alerts, so whichever one you choose you will be able to spend time away from your furry friend exploring the sights and running errands assured that their comfort is taken care of.
+Both devices have user-friendly apps and provide reliable alerts for remote monitoring, so whichever one you choose you will be able to spend time away from your furry friend exploring the sights and running errands assured that their comfort is taken care of.

-It's important to test your monitor beforehand inside your RV on a warm day WITHOUT your pet to make sure it works correctly.
+It's important to test your pet temperature monitoring system beforehand inside your RV on a warm day WITHOUT your pet to make sure it works correctly.
 At the same time, make yourself familiar with the alerts and notifications and set them up the way you like.